 At retirement, members have the option of electing a PLOP payment which would result in a permanent reduction of the monthly benefit amount.
-PLOP payments cannot be paid earlier than 91 days after your retirement date or the date all necessary information is received and your retirement benefit is finalized, whichever is later.
+PLOP payments are issued 91 days after your retirement date or the date all necessary information is received and your retirement benefit is finalized, whichever is later.